kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

     IF @EndDate IS NULL SET @EndDate = GETDATE();

     -- Main aggregation query
-    SELECT
-        ISNULL(d.DepartmentName, 'ALL DEPARTMENTS') AS Department,
+    SELECT ISNULL(d.DepartmentName, 'ALL DEPARTMENTS') AS DepartmentName,
         COUNT(DISTINCT e.EmployeeID) AS ActiveEmployees,
         COUNT(DISTINCT p.ProjectID) AS ActiveProjects,